-The National Center for Offender Job Training and Employment Support in Hokkaido (Numata-cho, Uryu-gun) System for Partial Suspension of Sentence In June 2016 the Act for Partial Revision of the Penal Code and the Act for Partial Suspension of Sentence for Criminals Convicted of Drug Use and Others were enforced to provide suspension of part of a criminal's sentence, and the Partial of Sentence System these laws introduced enable judges to partially suspend sentences for 1-5 years in rendering a sentence of imprisonment with or without labor for terms less than 3 years, with the aim of preventing re-offending and helping offenders to rehabilitate by securing a period of treatment in prison, followed by a longer period of treatment in society.
+The Probation Offices have psychiatric social workers known as Rehabilitation Coordinators who work in collaboration with medical institutions designated by the Minister of Health,Labor and Welfare and relevant local institutions to promote the return of people to society.
+System for Partial Suspension of Sentence The System for Partial Suspension of Sentence was enforced in June 2016 based on the Penal Code and the Act for Partial Suspension of Sentence for Criminals Convicted of Drug Use and Others.
+The system enables judges to partially suspend sentences for 1-5 years in rendering a sentence of imprisonment with or without labor for not more than 3 years, with the aim of preventing re-offending and helping offenders to rehabilitate by securing adequate period of treatment in society, following a period of treatment in prison.
 Under this system, those who have no previous record of sentences heavier than imprisonment without work are put on discretional probation during the period of the suspended sentence, while those who have been imprisoned with work because of drug use and other substance issues are put on mandatory probation.

-Securing Volunteer Probation Officers Current Volunteer Probation Officer System 5 Volunteer probation officers play an extremely important role in the Japanese offenders rehabilitation system by supporting rehabilitation of offenders in the community and by engaging in publicity campaigns and enlightenment activities to build a brighter community without crime and delinquency.
-"The Third World Congress on Probation" held in Japan in 2017 also recognized again that the roles of the volunteer probation officers in the community is significant in the field of offenders rehabilitation.
-Furthermore, in the Re-offending Prevention Promotion Plan decided by the Cabinet in 2017, national government, local government and private sector shall closely work together to promote recidivism prevention measures, and therefore it is expected that public interest in and expectations for volunteer probation officers as supporters in the community will become higher and higher.
+Facilitating the activities of cooperating members of the private sector Securing volunteer Probation Officers Volunteer probation officers play an extremely important role in the Japanese offender rehabilitation system by supporting rehabilitation of offenders in the community and by engaging in publicity campaigns and enlightenment activities to build a brighter community without crime and delinquency.
 Meanwhile, due to the changes in social circumstances, such as the weakening of interpersonal relationships in the community, it is becoming more difficult to secure suitable persons as volunteer probation officers.
-Recently there was adownward trend in the number of the volunteer probation officers (quota is 52,500).
-Due to the trend, securing volunteer probation officers constantly for the future is the most serious issue for the offenders rehabilitation in Japan.
+Recently there was a downward trend in the number of the volunteer probation officers (quota is 52,500).
+Due to the trend, securing volunteer probation officers constantly for the future is the most serious issue for the offender rehabilitation in Japan.
+Under these circumstances, the Ministry of Justice is working on various strategies.

-Efforts of the Ministry of Justice Under these circumstances, the Ministry of Justice is working on various strategies for constantly recruiting the volunteer probation officers and reinforcing the volunteer probation officer system, based on the suggestions written in the report submitted to the Rehabilitation Bureau of the Ministry of Justice by the "Study Group on Improving the Volunteer Probation Officer System" launched in 2011.
 For example, the Ministry of Justice supports the local volunteer probation officers associations across the country to hold "Volunteer Probation Officer Candidate Information Meetings" so as to secure appropriate candidates for volunteer probation officers from local residents with various points of view such as a wide range of age groups, including youth, and occupations, and to conduct the "Internship for Volunteer Probation Officer" for local residents to experience the activities of volunteer probation officers.
-There are in total 802 "Offenders Rehabilitation Support Centers" nationwide in 2018, which serve as hubs for offenders rehabilitation by the volunteer probation officers, which are planning further enhancement and improvement in the future.
-The volunteer probation officer organizations and the national government are working together to secure volunteer probation officers and support for the volunteer probation officers' activities so that Japan can develop a sustainable world-class volunteer probation system.
+There are in all the local volunteer probation officers associations "Offender Rehabilitation Support Centers" nationwide, which serve as hubs for offender rehabilitation by the volunteer probation officers, which are planning further enhancement and improvement in the future.
+In recent years, we have also been focusing on public relations activities, such as holding seminars on volunteer probation officer activities for members of industry groups and creating public relations videos on volunteer probation officers.
+The volunteer probation officer organizations and the national government are working together to secure volunteer probation officers and support for the volunteer probation officers' activities, so that Japan can develop a sustainable world-class volunteer probation system.
+Advancing the utilization of private funds To strengthen the activity base of private sector members involved in rehabilitation system, "The Recidivism Prevention Plan" (in December 2017) and "The Accelerated Recidivism Prevention Plan" (in December 2019) declared that it would advance the utilization of private funds, including crowd funding and a kind of funds.
+It is because the most of activities carried out by private sector members are with vulnerable economic bases.